M66B/FairEmail/FAQ.md

 When this is turned on, new messages in other folders which the classifier thinks belong to that folder will be automatically moved.

 The option *Use local spam filter* turns on message classification and auto classification for the spam folder.
-Please understand that this is not a replacement for the spam filter of the email server.
+Please understand that this is not a replacement for the spam filter of the email server and can result in false positives.
 See also [this FAQ](#user-content-faq92).

 A practical example: suppose there is a folder 'marketing' and auto message classification is enabled for this folder.